jhyeokchoi/smiles4dock/README.md

 # smiles4dock
-For converting ZINC SMILES to MOL, SDF, PDB, or PDBQT format ZINC Database
+For converting SMILES to MOL, SDF, PDB, or PDBQT file from ZINC Database format